Five-step Daily Examen

 Pray for awareness … that you will notice God showing up … and for wisdom in being able to appreciate and express love.

-“God comes to us disguised as our life” Fr Richard Rohr.
+“God comes to us disguised as our life”

-Why didn’t someone tell me that earlier—that this life is the raw material that I need to take seriously?
+Why didn’t someone tell me that earlier — that this life is the raw material that I need to take seriously?

 Every day, what’s right in front of me is the agenda.
 And even more, the natural world all around us has all the lessons that we need for life, love, death, and salvation.
 Really!
 Just look and listen, and note how Jesus himself seems to have looked and listened to lilies, birds, hens, sheep, “red sky in the morning,” green and dry wood, moth and worm, etc.